Shalimar, Florida: History

 In 1950, the 280-car capacity Florida Drive-In Theatre, erected at a cost of ~$40,000, at the junction of Ferry Road and State Road 85, later Eglin Parkway, the main road between the air force base and Fort Walton, Florida, opened on Thursday, June 15, with an Esther Williams picture, "On an Island with You".
 Operated by the James K. Tringas family, that also built the Tringas Theatre in Fort Walton in 1940, (which is, ironically, still in business and being refurbished to its former glory in 2019), the drive-in would close in the fall of 1973.
 This property is now occupied by the Shalimar United Methodist Church family life center and a furniture store, which property is also owned by the church.

 Clifford Meigs, the first mayor of Shalimar.

 The Louis Woodham Concrete Company, which would provide construction materials for the growing Shalimar area, was established at Dixie Point at the end of Ferry Road by 1956, and would survive into the late 1970s, before being replaced by condominiums.
 It was regularly supplied by towboats with barges of raw materials which transited across the Choctawhatchee Bay from the Intracoastal Waterway on the south edge of the bay.
 A Coast Guard tripod navigation marker in the bay just offshore of Meig's Beach, Port Dixie, was removed after merchant commerce ceased to Ferry Point.
 The end of water deliveries to Ferry Point marked the last gasp of "Port Dixie" as once envisioned.

 Clifford Meigs served as mayor until his death in 1960, and was succeeded by his brother Clyde Meigs in November, who had served as a councilman.
 The first elected mayor was James P. Tras, in 1965, followed by Sarah Tras for a two to three-year term.
 She had been married to Clifford Meigs at the time of his death, and is the wife of Jim Tras, as of 2009.
 Residential Meigs Drive, paralleling the Choctawhatchee Bay, Clifford Drive and Sara Drive are all named for the town's founding family.
 Carl Brandt Drive and Gardner Drive are named for former Eglin AFB commanders.

 During World War II, Eglin water range 60 was located in the bay immediately south of Port Dixie, with a battleship-size target float anchored off of Black Pointe.

 The Lake Lorraine area at Black Pointe to the east of the incorporated Shalimar community was developed in the 1970s, but carries a Shalimar postal address.

 The Poquito Bayou area north of the incorporated Shalimar also carries a Shalimar postal address.

 The mostly residential area of Okaloosa County between Shalimar and Lake Lorraine continues to be referred to as Port Dixie.

 Geography

-The approximate coordinates for the Town of Shalimar is located at (30.444398, –86.581904).

 According to the United States Census Bureau, the town has a total area of 0.3 sqmi, all land.